 - Educational qualifications (type of completed education)

-- Achievements from previous education (grades obtained)
+- Achievements from previous education (grades obtained), as well as State Matura exams for undergraduate study

 - Special knowledge, skills or abilities, if requested by higher education institution.